Grades & Ranks - Law Students

 Students may obtain their grades from MyZou.
 In addition to the student’s PawPrint, when checking grades for only one course, students must know the course number.

 Any student with a graduating grade point average greater than 96.999 is eligible for the designation of Juris Doctor Summa Cum Laude upon graduation.

-Any student with a graduating grade point average within the top 7% of the graduating class is eligible for the designation of Juris Doctor Magna Cum Laude.
+Any student with a graduating grade point average within the top 7 percent of the graduating class is eligible for the designation of Juris Doctor Magna Cum Laude.

-Any student with a graduating grade point average within the top 12% of the graduating class is eligible for the designation of Juris Doctor Cum Laude.
+Any student with a graduating grade point average within the top 12 percent of the graduating class is eligible for the designation of Juris Doctor Cum Laude.

 Order of the Coif

 The Order of the Coif is a national law school honor society, founded for the purpose of encouraging legal scholarship and of advancing the ethical standards of the legal profession.
 It has established chapters in the leading law schools of the country.
-Its members are selected by the faculty from the top ten percent of the graduating class and rank highest in scholarship and whose achievements as students make them worthy of this distinction.
-Selections are made after sixth semester grades and rankings have been determined.
-To be eligible for membership in the Order of Coif students must complete 75% of their law studies in graded courses.
-Starting in 2014, transfer students will be considered as having completed their first year of law studies in graded courses for purposes of calculating the 75% of coursework in graded courses requirement.
+Its members are selected by the faculty from the top ten percent of the graduating class and rank highest in scholarship, and whose achievements as students make them worthy of this distinction.
+Selections are made after six semesters of grades and once rankings have been determined.
+To be eligible for membership in the Order of the Coif students must complete 75 percent of their law studies in graded courses.
+Starting in 2014, transfer students will be considered as having completed their first year of law studies in graded courses for purposes of calculating the 75 percent of coursework in graded courses requirement.